How to write a website brief (with sample brief)

 - Who is the point of contact for questions surrounding the project brief?

-Please tell us about your agency requirements:
+Please tell us about your vendor requirements:

 - What skills and experise do they need to demonstrate?